ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-ingest.md

 The following tables summarize the key differences in capabilities between each.
 For data ingest scenarios, choose the appropriate system for your needs by answering these questions:

-- Do you need to transfer very large amounts of data, where doing so over an internet connection would take too long or be too expensive?
-    - If yes, then narrow your options to those that deal with physical media.
-- Do you prefer to script your data transfer tasks with the added benefit of reusability and consistency?
-    - If so, select one of the command line options, or orchestration if you wish to transfer on a scheduled basis.
-- Do you need to transfer data to/from a relational database?
-    - If yes, narrow your options to those that support one or more relational databases, taking note of which options also require a Hadoop cluster, which may or may not fit your needs.

 ## <a name="matrix"></a> Capability Matrix